stonega/ainput/README.md

 ## How It Works

 1. **Content Script** - Injects "Fix Grammar" and "Translate" buttons next to all text inputs
-2. **Background Worker** - Handles API calls to Google Gemini 2.0 Flash
+2. **Background Worker** - Handles API calls to Google Gemini 2.0 Flash, OpenAI, or a custom model
 3. **Chrome Storage** - Securely stores your API key and preferences
 4. **React Components** - Modern UI with TypeScript for type safety